Ugg flash sale at Nordstrom Rack | CNN Underscored

 Maksim UGGpure Lined Chukka Boot ($79.97, originally $124.95; nordstromrack.com)

 These are a great option if you’re looking for a slipper-like feel without the slipper look.
-The Chukka boots are lined with a soft shearling lining to keep you comfortable with the look of a low-rise boot.
+The chukka boots are lined with a soft shearling lining to keep you comfortable with the look of a low-rise boot.

-Harkley Waterproof Lace Up Boot ($99.97, originally $190; nordstromrack.com)
+Harkley Waterproof Lace-Up Boot ($99.97, originally $190; nordstromrack.com)

 The inside of these boots is fleece for extra warmth, and the design is waterproof so you’ll stay dry no matter the weather.
 The boots have a padded footbed for additional comfort, and the soft brown exterior makes for a clean look.